Skip to Content

 Disclaimer: Some links found on this page might be affiliate links.
 If you click an affiliate link and make a purchase, I might earn a commission.
 As an Amazon Associate I earn from qualifying purchases.

-Are you constantly reaching for a fly swatter in your house?
-You’re not alone.
-Having flies buzzing around your head can be endlessly annoying, and it can be any time of year when they decide to make themselves at home.
+Having flies buzzing around your head can be endlessly annoying, and it can be any time of year when they decide to make themselves at home too.

-We’re not just talking about the usual houseflies here.
 Though they are the main flying pest in the average house, you can also use houseplants to repel fruit flies and even moths.

 Small whiteflies can be an issue in the home too, in particular if you have a large indoor garden that attracts them.
-All of the plants below can help deal with any of these pests.

-Plants that Repel Flies
+9 Plants that Repel Flies

 1 – Basil

-Basil as Fly Repellent
+Basil As Fly Repellent

-A healthy basil plant will look great in a sunny kitchen window, offering a nice aroma to the room while also keeping out stray flies.
 Along with direct light, your basil will need regular watering, and a little spritz from a misting bottle occasionally wouldn’t hurt.
 They aren’t that finicky though, and if the soil does dry out on top, it should be fine.

 As an annual, basil will put up small stalks of flowers in the late summer so it can go to seed.
 To keep your plant living longer, snip out the flowers as soon as they start to develop.

-Basil comes in dozens of varieties, with many unique scents like lemon, cinnamon, and licorice.
-Any of them will work for insect control (not just flies, but even spiders and mosquitoes as well), and you can use fresh leaves in your cooking too.
+Any of them will work for insect control (not just flies, but even spiders and mosquitoes as well!), and you can even use their fresh leaves in your cooking too.

 2 – Tansy